 Practice Social Distancing

-- Make sure that you can maintain at least 6 feet of physical separation between yourself and others around you, including your co-workers and customers.
+- Make sure you can maintain at least 6-feet physical separation between yourself and others around you, including your co-workers and customers.

 - Mark with signage or tape 6-foot spacing for employees and customers to maintain appropriate distance from one another.

 - Provide face coverings to employees, especially when it is not possible to maintain at least 6 feet of space between you and another person.

 - Provide handwashing stations with soap, clean water, and single use paper towels and encourage frequent handwashing for 20 seconds or longer.